-WUHSD Continues to Build on High Academic Achievement
+Whatever It Takes: WUHSD Builds on High Academic Achievement

-The latest data from the California Department of Education shows that Whittier Union High School District students continue to improve their academic performance and that more pupils are graduating on time and prepared to enter college.
-The District is one of the few high school districts in the state to show substantial and sustained academic progress over several years.
+Whittier Union High School District students continue to improve their academic performance, with more scholars than ever graduating on time and entering college with skills and preparation necessary to succeed, according to the latest data from the District and the state.
+Whittier Union is one of the few high school districts in the state to show substantial and sustained academic progress over several years.

 Graduation Rates at Highest Levels

 Over 97% of Whittier Union's 11,000 students are graduating from our comprehensive high schools in four years, with 94% of seniors on track to graduate and over 90% of graduates enrolling in two- or four-year colleges.